milos85vasic/Mail-Server-Factory/README.md

 # Compatibility

-Mail Server Factory works on the following operating systems:
+Mail Server Factory works on the following target installation operating systems:

 - Centos 7 and above
 - Ubuntu Desktop 18 and above